3G, 4G, and 5G Networks: Why the Difference Can Affect Your Health

 As smartphones have advanced in technological capability, you may have noticed the numbers increasing in mobile data capability as well.
 The difference between all the Gs (which stands for “generation”) is the level of speed, security, and reliability, which are enhanced with each iteration to keep up with the demands of modern life.

-Current 4G technology was developed to better cope with cloud computing, mobile video conferencing, content streaming, and more, and an even stronger, lightning-speed 5G network is becoming available from the major telecommunication companies Verizon and AT&T in some cities this year.
+Current 4G technology was developed to better cope with cloud computing, mobile video conferencing, content streaming, and more, and an even stronger, lightning-speed 5G network is becoming available from the major telecommunication companies Verizon and AT&T.

 How Wireless Networks Affect Health